 - 1 dedicated library catalogue computer ( although you can access the library catalogue from any computer in school by clicking the library menu, then Heritage catalogue)

-- Magazines such as Rugby World, BBC History and Focus.
+- Magazines such as BBC Wildlife, History and Focus.

 - 20 journals supporting the curriculum for A level and GCSE such as the Economic Review, New Scientist, Biological Sciences.